 RSPCA Queensland has the largest and busiest Wildlife Hospital in the state, providing care to over 27,000 native animals every year.
 There are many factors that impact our native animals: natural disasters such as bushfire and droughts, dog attacks, road accidents and habitat loss.

-Every year our RSPCA Animal Ambulances attend nearly 30,000 rescue call outs for sick, injured or orphaned wildlife.
+Every year our RSPCA Animal Ambulances attend over 26,000 rescue call outs for sick, injured or orphaned wildlife.

 We have an incredible support network of wildlife carers across the state, wildlife rescuers and veterinary clinics who assist with wildlife cases reported to our 24/7 Animal Emergency Hotline - 1300 ANIMAL (1300 264 625).

 Our RSPCA Wildlife Hospital at Wacol and Rehabilitation Centre at Eumundi treat many types of wildlife: native birds, possums, echidnas, koalas, kangaroos, snakes, lizards, and more!

 Once an animal is admitted into our Wildlife Hospital they will be examined by our team of experienced wildlife veterinarians and veterinary nurses.
 Our veterinary team will conduct a physical examination and diagnostic tests as indicated.
 This might include evaluation of blood and other biological samples; taking and interpreting x-rays; and performing and interpreting an ultrasound examination.

 The treatment of wildlife in Queensland is regulated by numerous acts, regulations and guidelines including the following: